 Why do I need flood insurance?

 If you own property in a special flood hazard area (SFHA) and have a mortgage, federal law normally requires you to have flood insurance.
-If you live in a SFHA there is at least a one percent chance of flooding in any given year.
+If you live in an SFHA there is at least a one percent chance of flooding in any given year.

 Even if you are not required to purchase flood insurance, your home may still be at risk from floods.

-Many people think that flood insurance is just for properties on the water, like beach-houses.
-But unfortunately because of factors like the shape of surrounding land, the type of soil, and weather patterns, you don't need to have pelicans nesting in your back yard to be at risk for flooding.
+Many people think that flood insurance is just for properties on the water, like beach houses.
+But unfortunately, because of factors like the shape of surrounding land, the type of soil, and weather patterns, you don't need to have pelicans nesting in your backyard to be at risk for flooding.